Kolmogorov-size particles in homogeneous and isotropic turbulence: Flow modulation

 Additional insights are provided by looking separately at the invariants of $S_{ij}$ and $W_{ij}$; see figure \ref{fig:QSQWmap}.
 In particular, we consider their second invariants, i.e.

 These invariants are related with the fluid dissipation $\epsilon = -4 \nu Q_S$ and with the fluid enstrophy $\omega^2 = 4Q_W$.
 Therefore, the $Q_S$-$Q_W$ joint distribution determines whether the flow is dominated by dissipation (extensional dominated regions with $Q_S>Q_W$) or by enstrophy (rigid rotation regions with $Q_W>Q_S$).
 In shear dominated regions, dissipation and enstrophy balance and $-Q_S = Q_W$ \citep{soria-etal-1994}.
 For simplicity, we follow \cite{truesdell-1954} and introduce $\mathcal{K} = (-Q_W/Q_S)^{1/2}$; when $\mathcal{K} = 0$ the flow is extension dominated, when $\mathcal{K} = \infty$ the flow is dominated by rigid rotation events, and when $\mathcal{K} = 1$ the rotation and the stretching are equal, as typical of vortex sheets and shear layers.
-In the unladen case, events with $Q_W>-Q_S$ ($\mathcal{K} \rightarrow \infty$) are more frequent, meaning that for purely Newtonian turbulence the flow is mainly dominated by rigid rotations; see also the distributions of $Q_S$ and $Q_W$ in the bottom panels of figure \ref{fig:QSQWmap}.
+In the unladen case, events with $Q_W>-Q_S$ ($\mathcal{K} \rightarrow \infty$) are more frequent, meaning that for purely Newtonian turbulence the flow is mainly dominated by rigid rotations.
 In the presence of the particles the scenario slightly changes.
 A first observation is that the probability of events with large $Q_S$ (or $\mathcal{K} = 0$) increases, indicating that the perturbation field induced by these small particles is extensional dominated.
 A second observation is that the solid phase favours also events with $-Q_S \approx Q_W$ ($\mathcal{K} \approx 1$), that agrees with the presence of the shear layers induced by the presence of the particles.